-The benefits to customers of being reminded when their fixed-term benefits are about to expire must outweigh the associated costs in order for the QCA to amend the Code in accordance with the Code objective.
+The benefits to customers of being reminded when their fixed-term benefits are about to expire must outweigh the associated costs in order for the QCA to be satisfied that the amendment is likely to contribute to the achievement of the Code objective.

-EnergyAustralia and Origin indicated that competition has already compelled them to remind customers before fixed-term benefits expire and AGL (which we understand also reminds customers) did not oppose the proposed amendment.
+EnergyAustralia and Origin indicated that competition has already compelled them to remind customers before fixed-term benefits expire, Lumo supported the amendment, and AGL (which we understand also reminds customers) did not oppose the proposed amendment.
 This would indicate that, in addition to the benefits to customers, the benefits to retailers, in terms of customer goodwill and retention, outweigh the costs of providing reminders to customers.
 Given these circumstances, we consider that the amendment would not significantly raise retailers' compliance costs, as suggested by Origin.

 We do not consider the inconsistency this creates with the NECF is a primary concern because of uncertainty around the final form of regulation in Queensland under the NECF.
 Specifically, all states that operate under the NECF have adopted state-specific derogations from it and we understand the Minister is considering legislating Queensland-specific derogations for customer protection.
-There is also potential for the NECF to be amended prior to its introduction in Queensland, with the AEMC considering a rule change.
+There is also potential for the NECF to be amended prior to its introduction in Queensland, with the Australian Energy Market Commission (AEMC) considering rule changes.

-For the reasons discussed, the QCA's draft decision is to make the proposed amendment because we are satisfied it is likely to contribute to the achievement of the Electricity Code objective.
+For the reasons discussed, we are satisfied the proposed amendment is likely to contribute to the achievement of the Electricity Code objective.